 It’s great to see such a solid critique of Generation’s “Sustainable Capitalism”, that on the surface seems like remarkably responsive to environmental issues as an investment strategy, far more than than ANY sustainable investment plan of ten years ago.
 The whole attitude toward avoiding environmental conflict, as a business strategy, may be applied inconstantly today but seems to have really swept the corporate world too.

-With more and more information, and noticing that much of it travels in circles, there’s both “information overload” and ”separate information worlds”.
+With more and more information, and noticing that much of it travels in circles, there’s both “information overload” and “separate information worlds”, causing the communication of ideas to lose resilience.
 They’re barriers to communication, and can easily turn into “worlds of miss-information” leading everyone in them astray.

 there’s both “information overload”